 Are outside food and drink permitted?

-- No. The exception being for pre-booked parties and events where an outside dessert is permitted.
+- No. If you purchase an advanced party package and space rental, an outside dessert is permitted.
 You can see a list of our catering options HERE.